cartalyst/converter/docs/usage/index.md

 # Overview

-## Getting Measurements {#retrieve-measurements}
+## Getting Measurements {#get-measurements}

-This returns all the available measurements.
+This returns an array with all the available measurements.

 	$measurements = Converter::getMeasurements();